nitindermohan/oak-new-docs/content/docs/manuals/flops-addon/flops-project-workflow/stages/stages-2-and-3-FL-building-fl-actors.md

 asciinema: true
 ---

-The FLOps manager tries to lookup matching container images for learners and aggregaters.
+The FLOps manager tries to look up matching container images for learners and aggregators.
 The manager checks for images in the FLOps image registry (*part of the management suite*) that match the ML repository that was part of the requested project SLA.

-If a match was found there is no need to build redundant images and the project goes straight to [stage 4](/docs/manuals/flops-addon/flops-project-workflow/stages/stages-4-5-doing-fl/).
+If a match is found, there is no need to build redundant images, and the project goes straight to [stage 4](/docs/manuals/flops-addon/flops-project-workflow/stages/stages-4-5-doing-fl/).

 ## Stage 2: FL-Actor Image-Builder Deployment

-In case images for **FL Actors** *(learners & aggregators)* using the requested ML repository are missing the manager creates and deploys a single image-builder service.
+If images for **FL Actors** *(learners & aggregators)* using the requested ML repository are missing, the manager will create and deploy a single image-builder service.
-This buider service is exclusive to its originating project.
+This builder service is exclusive to its originating project.

 ```bash
   ╭─────────────────────┬──────────────────────────┬────────────────┬──────────────────┬──────────────────────────╮